elatov/elatov.github.io/_posts/2012-12-26-rhcsa-and-rhce-study-guide.md

 tags:
   - rhcsa_and_rhce
 ---
-I recently ran into this great study guide for RHCSA and RHCE entitled &#8220;<a href="http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page']);">Hands-on Guide to the Red Hat Exams: RHCSA and RHCE Cert Guide and Lab Manual</a>&#8221; and as I was going through the guide I wanted to write down my notes for each chapter.
+I recently ran into this great study guide for RHCSA and RHCE entitled "<a href="http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page']);">Hands-on Guide to the Red Hat Exams: RHCSA and RHCE Cert Guide and Lab Manual</a>" and as I was going through the guide I wanted to write down my notes for each chapter.
 You can actually get a sneak peek into the guide <a href="http://ptgmedia.pearsoncmg.com/images/9780321767950/samplepages/0321767950.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://ptgmedia.pearsoncmg.com/images/9780321767950/samplepages/0321767950.pdf']);">here</a>.
 Here are the Chapters from the Guide:

 *   <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/']);">Chapter 1 Installation</a>
 *   <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-2-system-initialization/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-2-system-initialization/']);">Chapter 2 System Initialization</a>